climatescape/climatescape.org/backend/README.md

 Postgres database is used for [backing up organizations from Airtable](doc/decisions/7-backup-airtable-organizations.md) and persisting scraping results. [pg-boss](doc/decisions/4-use-pg-boss-queue.md) queue (which itself runs on top of the same Postgres database instance) is used as a job manager for worker.
+Postgres is accessed using [Knex.js](doc/decisions/8-use-knex.md) as the query builder.

 ## Local setup